 Byron is a tiny village located in the state of Michigan.
 With a population of 528 people and two associated neighborhoods, Byron is the 554th largest community in Michigan.

-A relatively large number of people in Byron telecommute to their jobs.
-Overall, about 9.97% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.97% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Byron in 2022 was $28,731, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $114,924 for a family of four.
 However, Byron contains both very wealthy and poor people as well.